preactjs/preact-www/content/en/blog/preact-x.md

 ## Stability

 The above are some cherry-picked releases of things that our community received _without_ breaking changes, but there is so much more...
 Adding a new major version always leaves a part of the community behind and we don't want to do that.
+If we look at the Preact 8 release line we can see that there's still 100.000 downloads in the past week, the last 8.x release was 5 years ago, just to show that a part of the community gets left behind.

 Stability is great, we as the Preact team love stability.
 That being said during this whole adventure of releases we actually released so much more...

 - [Signals](https://github.com/preactjs/signals)
 - [Async rendering](https://github.com/preactjs/preact-render-to-string/pull/333)